jakejhc/droplet/README.md

 ## Advantages of this approach

 Robust.
 Works even if only part of the pipe is visible.
 Less sensitive to lighting.
-Works well with hand drawings and images. the goal is analyzing microfluidic sketches and images.
+Works well with hand drawings and images.

+## The goal is analyzing microfluidic sketches and images.

 ✅ Automatic pipe edge detection (Hough transform)